 - Lower School has "chapel talks" and an abbreviated form of Morning Prayer for 15-minutes each day and celebrates Holy Eucharist once a month in a more formal 30-minute service

-- Middle and Upper School have "chapel talks" and an abbreviated form of Morning Prayer and Holy Eucharist is celebrated once a month in a more formal, 40-minute service.
+- Middle and Upper School have "chapel talks" and an abbreviated form of Morning Prayer and Holy Eucharist is celebrated on day one of the schedule in a more formal, 40-minute service.

-- Middle and Upper School chapel services embrace multiple spiritual views, including the powerful 8th grade Yom Ha'Shoah presentation
+- Middle and Upper School chapel services embrace multiple spiritual views

 - Students also participate through student vestry, acolytes, and musical accompaniment